zeromq/ingescape/doc/content/blog/editor_tour.md

 ## Platform data record and replay

-A dedicated ingeScape agent gives record and replay capabilities to any ingeScape system.
-When present, the editor is extended with record and replay control features.
-A system can be recorded at any time whether running a scenario or just executing on its own.
+The editor embeds record and replay capabilities for any ingeScape system at any time.
+These capabilities are useful for functions testing, user experimentations and overall system validation.

-Previous records are available for replay with several possibilities for the behavior of the agents towards recorded date.
-Previous records can also be exported for exploitation in third-party tools, for test campaigns or human factors experiments.
+Previous records are available for replay with several possibilities regarding the behavior of the agents and recorded data.
+Previous records can also be exported for exploitation and analysis in third-party tools, to help data scientists, engineers and human factors experts.